qwaneu/qwaneu.github.io/_posts/2022-04-13-tdd-one-failing-test-at-a-time.md

   programming languages like Java, you would introduce an **overload for the function** instead of using a default value.
 - Create a **helper function** in the test that wraps the call.
 Use this helper function everywhere, and make sure the tests remain green.
 You have isolated the dependency on the function in this helper function, so it is relatively straightforward to make the change.
 Strictly speaking you would still have multiple failing tests if you make the change, as all tests are affected through the helper function.
-They fail however because of that single invocation and you are much more in control.
+They fail, however, because of that single invocation and you are much more in control.
 - Perhaps the tests contain too many duplicated calls to the function anyway.
   Does the invocation belong to the ['Given' part](/2021/09/02/tdd-given-when-then.html) of the test?
 Should we **move it